danielmohansahu/ros-curses/README.md

 Currently only ROS1 is supported.
 I've architected things to make adding a ROS2 parser _somewhat_ easy, but some fundamental changes will be needed for representing the computational graph.

-Feature Roadmap:
- - Implement parameter Info scrolling (non-selectable).
- - Flesh out "Info" panel displays to show more information (e.g. params in Node namespace)
- - Add struct definitions where applicable (Topics, Services)
- - Intuitive highlighting of common issues (unsubscribed topics, etc.)
- - Add basic Topic panel tools, like an equivalent of `rostopic (hz, bw)`.
-Not `echo`.
-   - is this possible without (a) depending on `roscpp` or (b) writing an xmlrcpp client?
- - optionally display 'tree' view (i.e. separate namespaces)
- - Default filter out 'get_loggers', 'rosout' / similar metadata services.
- - Add a TF graph panel
-   - is this possible without (a) depending on `roscpp` or (b) writing an xmlrcpp client?
- - Implement horizontal scrolling on active selection if hovering.
- - Allow backspacing to return to previous configuration.
- - Make left arrow _only_ go left; same for right.